-At Seymour Park Community Primary School, the health, safety, and well-being of every child is our top priority.
-We expect all staff, governors, and volunteers to share this commitment to safeguarding our pupils.
+At Seymour Park Community Primary School, the health, safety and well-being of every child is our top priority.
+We expect all staff, governors and volunteers to share this commitment to safeguarding our pupils.

 The Designated Safeguarding Leads at Seymour Park are Mrs. Tomlinson and Mrs. Dickinson.
 The Deputy Designated Safeguarding Lead is Mr Johnson.
 Mrs Friar, Mrs Ainscough and Mrs Codling have also received Designated Safeguarding Lead training.

 At Seymour Park Community Primary School we believe it is important to make children and young people aware that unacceptable behaviour towards them will not be tolerated.
 Our PSHE curriculum supports children to be able to recognise when their safety becomes compromised and to know what they can do about it.